apple314159/go.chantools/README.md

-# Channel helpers package for Go language
+# Channel helpers package for Go

 This package provides channel helper functions.

+It consists of:

+* pubsub package with Pub/Sub pattern implementation

 ## Copyright